Fission (biology)

-Fission, in biology, is the division of a single entity into two or more parts and the regeneration of those parts to separate entities resembling the original.
+In biology, fission is the division of a single entity into two or more parts and the regeneration of those parts to separate entities resembling the original.
 The object experiencing fission is usually a cell, but the term may also refer to how organisms, bodies, populations, or species split into discrete parts.
 The fission may be binary fission, in which a single organism produces two parts, or multiple fission, in which a single entity produces multiple parts.

 Binary fission

 Schematic diagram of cellular growth (elongation) and binary fission of bacilli.
 Blue and red lines indicate old and newly generated bacterial cell wall, respectively.
 (1) growth at the centre of the bacterial body. e.g. Bacillus subtilis, E. coli, and others.
 (2) apical growth. e.g. Corynebacterium diphtheriae.
 This is bacterial proliferation.

 Organisms in the domains of Archaea and Bacteria reproduce with binary fission.
 This form of asexual reproduction and cell division is also used by some organelles within eukaryotic organisms (e.g., mitochondria).
 Binary fission results in the reproduction of a living prokaryotic cell (or organelle) by dividing the cell into two parts, each with the potential to grow to the size of the original.